parrel/ha-easee-ble/README.md

 Two things are worth checking now, because they are the cause of nearly every failed setup:

-- **A Bluetooth adapter plugged into the Home Assistant machine will not work.**
+- **A Bluetooth adapter plugged into the Home Assistant machine will most likely not work.**
   The charger doesn't expose the descriptors Linux's Bluetooth stack needs to subscribe to notifications, so replies never arrive.
 Use a proxy.
 - **The proxy must not be scanning 100% of the time.** ESPHome's defaults